Applying for Probate

 This article covers applying for Probate in the UK.
 Probate is a process, which must be initiated when somebody dies.
 The aim of the process is to manage the estate left by that person.

-The steps you take when somebody close to you passes away will depend on several factors, including whether or not they left a will and whether they named executors in the will.
+The steps you take (applying for probate) when somebody close to you passes away will depend on several factors, including whether or not they left a will and whether they named executors in the will.

 What exactly is probate?

-It is possible to initiate the probate process without legal advice, and there are DIY guides out there.
+It is possible to initiate the probate process without legal advice – when applying for probate, and there are DIY guides out there.
 However, many people choose to employ a solicitor to save time and hassle at what is likely to be a very difficult and stressful time.

 In Scotland, probate is sometimes referred to as confirmation.